For the NYC Dept of Education Citywide Behavioral Expectations to Support Student Learning (also known as the Discipline Code), click here.

 Student ID Card Policy

-All students are required to possess a valid QHST Student Identification Card (ID) at all times while in the school building.
+All students are required to possess a valid QHST Student Identification Card (ID) at all times while in the school building and must have it on display in the lanyard and holder .
 If a student ID is lost, students must purchase a replacement ID within 3 school days at the "Metrocard Window" in the school cafeteria.
 Students who create a pattern of failing to possess ID will be subject to progressive disciplinary consequences, including detention.

 Card & Game Playing